 Also of interest is that Young Harris has more people living here who work in computers and math than 95% of the places in the US.

-Young Harris is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Young Harris does not have a public transit system used by locals to get to and from work.

-The overall education level of Young Harris is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Young Harris who are college-educated is somewhat higher than the average US community of 21.84%: 26.69% of adults in Young Harris have at least a bachelor's degree.

 The per capita income in Young Harris in 2022 was $13,666, which is low income relative to Georgia and the nation.
 This equates to an annual income of $54,664 for a family of four.
 However, Young Harris contains both very wealthy and poor people as well.
 Young Harris also has one of the higher rates of people living in poverty in the nation, with 33.83% of its population below the federal poverty line.